MntRushmore/storybook/README.md

 3. Select a template or create custom prompt
 4. Start writing!

+### Share Your Story
+1. Open any story
+2. Tap the share button in the header
+3. Send the 6-digit code via text, SMS, or any messaging app
+4. Anyone with the code can join and write with you!

+### Join a Story
+1. Tap "Join" on home screen
+2. Enter the 6-digit story code
+3. Start writing together!

 ### Enable Premium
 - Tap "Go Premium" in Settings
 - Subscribe to unlock all features